bcrowell/bcrowell.github.io/faster_than_light/index.md

 My general take on the topic is that current physical theories don't so much *forbid* faster-than-light motion as *defend* against it, with a multi-layered defense system that, while worthy of any James Bond villain's secret island fortress, is not necessarily impregnable.
-There actually isn't any reason that is "the" reason you can't go faster than the speed of light, and in fact one of the good ways of detecting bogus presentations is that they make it sound as if there is a single one.
+There actually isn't any one reason that is "the" reason you can't go faster than the speed of light, and in fact a  good way of detecting bogus presentations is that they make it sound as if there is a single one.
+Another way you can tell a low-quality explanation is that they try to make it sound as if the result just logically has to be that way, without any input from observations or experiments, such as the one pictured above.

 Spacetime and motion
 -------------------------